groundh0g/StimDeck/docs/index.md

 # #2: Win Cash

 Created by the folks at [Sticker Mule](https://www.stickermule.com/), the main hook for [Stimulus.com](https://www.stimulus.com/ref/groundh0g) is the frequent cash giveaways.
-Just like, share, or reply to be enterd into random drawings that last from hours to days.
+Just like, share, or reply to be entered into random drawings that last from hours to days.

 Most of the contests range from $100-$500.
 With the majority being at each end of that spectrum.
 You can even host your own giveaways.